Normal crossing immersions, cobordisms and flips: Preliminaries

-\begin{lem} If $(M\times [0,1],M\times\{0\})$ is shellable then $M \times \{0\}$ and $M \times \{1\}$ are related through Pachner moves.
-Conversely, if two cubulations or triangulations are related by (cubical) Pachner moves, then they are boundaries to a shellable cobordism. \end{lem}
+Conversely, if two cubulations or triangulations are related by (cubical) Pachner moves, then they related by a shellable cobordism.
+(That is, there is a triangulation/cubulation of $M \times [0,1]$ where $M \times \{0\}$ and $M \times \{1\}$ are the given triangulations/cubulation and $(M\times [0,1],M\times\{0\})$ is shellable.) \end{lem}

 \begin{proof} Every shelling step exactly corresponds to a Pachner move: Consider the change in $M \times \{1\}$ in such a step.
-Observe then that the part of the removed polytope (cube or simplex) in the shelling step that intersects $M \times \{1\}$ is exchanged by the remaining facets of the boundary, as desired. \end{proof}
+Observe then that the part of the removed polytope (cube or simplex) in the shelling step that intersects $M \times \{1\}$ is replaced by the remaining facets of the boundary, as desired. \end{proof}

-Concerning regular subdivisions of convex disks, that is, regions of linearity , the following is useful to keep in mind:
+Concerning regular subdivisions of convex disks, that is, regions of linearity of a convex function, the following is useful to keep in mind:

 \begin{prp}[\cite{BruggesserMani}] A regular subdivision of a convex disk $D$ in $\R^d$ is shellable.
-If, moreover, $v$ is any point outside of $D$, and $M$ is the part of the boundary of $D$ illuminated by $v$ (that is, those facets that can be connected to $v$ with a line segment that does not intersect $D$ in the interior. \end{prp}
+If, moreover, $v$ is any point outside of $D$, and $M$ is the part of the boundary of $D$ illuminated by $v$, that is, those facets that can be connected to $v$ with a line segment that does not intersect $D$ in the interior, then $(D,M)$ is shellable. \end{prp}